gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 ### <a id="cacheloaders-and-cachewriters"></a>CacheLoaders and CacheWriters

-Similar to `cache-listener`, the XML namespace provides `cache-loader` and `cache-writer` elements to register these GemFire components for a Region.
+Similar to `cache-listener`, the XML namespace provides `cache-loader` and `cache-writer` elements to register these [vmware-gemfire-short-name] components for a Region.

 A `CacheLoader` is invoked on a cache miss to let an entry be loaded from an external data source, such as a database.
 A `CacheWriter` is invoked before an entry is created or updated, to allow the entry to be synchronized to an external data source.
-The main difference is that GemFire supports, at most, a single instance of `CacheLoader` and `CacheWriter` per Region.
+The main difference is that [vmware-gemfire-short-name] supports, at most, a single instance of `CacheLoader` and `CacheWriter` per Region.
 However, either declaration style may be used.